2016 Chicago Real Estate Market Report and 2017 Outlook

 Planning is the key to success in any market, but even more importantly in markets that have less inventory and stronger buyer demand.
 What this means is that buyers looking to purchase in 2017 should begin assessing their current situation ASAP.
 Conversations with your real estate advisor early in the process can be beneficial in making sure that you are positioning yourself to have success in a competitive market.
 As we always tell our clients, we would prefer to have an excess of time in our real estate endeavors versus not enough.

 As stated in our predictions, we do believe that home prices will continue their steady appreciation through the year, fueled by buyer demand and limited inventory.
-Especially if you are looking to buy in a highly desirable location, school district or building, it’s important to have finances in order, search criteria narrowed down and be ready to pull the trigger as inventory becomes available.
-In fact, over the last two years, prices have gone up January to June by 8.6%.
+Especially if you are looking to buy in a highly desirable location, school district, or building, it’s important to have finances in order, search criteria narrowed down, and be ready to pull the trigger as inventory becomes available.
+In fact, over the last two years, prices have gone up from January to June by 8.6%.

 In Conclusion